St. George Dragons: 1930s

 Harry Kadwell, the former South Sydney player and international half-back took over from Burge as captain-coach in 1931 and had four seasons with the club before his retirement.
-His leadership partner was the uncompromising hooker "Snowy" Justice who had been a Kangaroo tourist alongside Kadwell in 1929–30 and who took over as captain when Kadwell's 1932 season was ended with a broken leg.
+His leadership partner was the uncompromising hooker Arthur "Snowy" Justice who had been a Kangaroo tourist alongside Kadwell in 1929–30 and who took over as captain when Kadwell's 1932 season was ended with a broken leg.
 Justice would play eleven seasons with the club, followed by a long post-playing career with as Football Club secretary and League's Club secretary-manager through till the early 1970s.

-In 1933 St George sneaked into the semifinals in fourth place and won their way into the final against minor premiers Newtown.
+In 1933, St George sneaked into the semifinals in fourth place and won their way into the final against minor premiers Newtown.
 They lost 18–5.
 That same year they won the first night competition conducted by the NSWRL, a six-club competition played on three Saturday nights at the Sydney Showground.

-In 1935 St George defeated Canterbury-Bankstown 91–6, the biggest win in their history and still the biggest winning margin ever in the history of the League; every player scored during this match.
+In 1935, St George defeated Canterbury-Bankstown 91–6, the biggest win in their history and still the biggest winning margin ever in the history of the League; every player scored during this match.
 In 1937 for the fourth time in the club's short history, the Dragon Slayers finished as competition runners-up.
 Their inaugural premiership had still not been achieved when at the end of the decade, following the 1939 season, the club moved its home ground back to Hurstville Oval.
 Former Lord Mayor of Sydney, Jack Mostyn became President of the club in 1937 and retained the role for the next eight years.
 In 1938, Clarrie Fahy became St. George's third secretary after the retirement of Reg Fusedale.
 Fahy remained as Club Secretary until 1944.